dosibjrn/css/README.md

   * heal rank 2
   * heal rank 4
   * greater heal rank 1
-  * greater heal, max rank
+  * greater heal rank 4
   * renew, max rank
   * poh, max rank

 These spells have specific "max frequencies", limiting their relative amount.
-Max rank renews are limited to 20%, max rank greater heals are limited to 10%, and PoH is limited to 10% due to the fact that it's not really realistic to cast these all combat.
+Max rank renews are limited to 20%, max rank greater heals are limited to 20%, and PoH is limited to 10% due to the fact that it's not really realistic to cast these all combat.
 (i.e., 20% and 10% of total number of spells in sequence).